Hurricane Ian: Cities flooded and power cut as storm crosses Florida

 Virginia has also joined Georgia, North Carolina, South Carolina and Florida by declaring a state of emergency.

 Cuba's western coast was hit by Hurricane Ian on Tuesday.
 Power has now been restored in some areas after the island was plunged into a total blackout.
 Two people are understood to have been killed in Cuba and more than 20 Cuban migrants are believed to be missing at sea.

+How have you been affected by Hurricane Ian?
+Share your story by emailing haveyoursay@bbc.co.uk.